MeroveeCharrue/adventofcode-2020/README.md

 # adventofcode-2020

-My run on https://adventofcode.com/ for this 2020 chirstman season (in PHP this time).
+My run on https://adventofcode.com/ for this 2020 christmas season (in PHP this time).